 But this is not about me or my having a special stake in this topic because of our family’s history.

-Although I can’t say for sure, I am confident that I would feel equally strong about this tactic if my background was different.
+Although I can’t say for sure, I am confident that I would feel equally strong about this tactic if my background were different.